Shians/Nextflow-docs/docs/Operators.md

 ```

 ### max
+Use `max` to find the largest value in a dataset, such as the highest score or measurement.

 - **Input:** A channel emitting comparable items (e.g., numbers).
 - **Output:** A channel emitting the maximum value among all items.
-- **Use case:** Find the largest value in a dataset, such as the highest score or measurement.

 ```groovy
 Channel.of(5, 2, 8)
   .max()